web-work-tools/indieweb/content/posts/indiewebsummit-2019.md

 >    Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

-I've been looking for something like the IndieWeb code of conduct for a little while.
+I've been looking for something like the IndieWeb Principles\Code of Conduct for a little while.
 I really resonate with IndieWeb being an "intentionally positive community" since in many places negativity is encouraged, where setting the intention for positivity is liklier to promote a positive experience in a public space.

+Whatever the case may be, we have to figure out how to discourse amongst eachother peacefully, even having conflicting viewpoints.

 In addition to the IndieWeb Code of Conduct, all participants of the IndieWeb Summit also agree to [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).